 Finely shred the cabbage, pak choi and coriander (including the stalks).
 Peel and grate the carrot.

 Slice the chili lengthways and de-seed.
-Finely slice the chili and spring onion.
+Finely slice the chilli and spring onion.

 Measure out and mix the dressing ingredients (aside from the sesame seeds) and whisk together.